govindsah07/Jenkins-Documentation/README.md

 - **Open-source tool:** Jenkins is an open source tool.

 - **Easily Configurable:** It quickly deploys code and generates test reports.
-You can set it up for continuous integration and continuous delivery as needed.
+You can set it up for continuous integration and continuous deploy as needed.

 - **Works on All Platforms:** Jenkins runs on any operating system, like OS, Windows, or Linux.